sanduabey/sanduabey/README.md

 - 👀 I’m interested in Software Engineering, Data Science and Artificial Intelligence.
 - 🌱 I’m currently learning data architectures and strategies.
 - 💞️ I’m looking to collaborate on interesting projects written in Python and Typescript.
-- 📫 Feel free to reach out to me on sanduabey@gmail.com.
+- 📫 Feel free to reach out to me on s@abey.one

 <!---
 sanduabey/sanduabey is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.